nekoandco/catloafCoffee/_posts/2025-06-26-sad-bitch-hour-its-dysphoria-weekend.md

 ![rainy, happy devil, and lipstick emojis]({{site.baseurl}}/assets/images/sadBitchHour/sadBitchHourHeader.png)

-<div class="contentWarning">Does this need a content warning?
+<div class="alert alert-danger" role="alert">⚠️ Does this need a content warning?
 I don’t know.
 Listen honey, this piece is full of bitterness and resentment and hostility and a general disdain for any and all life.
 If you’re not in a good place to receive that, skip this one!
 And if you are in a good place, hey, maybe skip this one anyway!
 You’ve got better things to do, I promise.<br><br>

 And like, obviously this post isn’t safe for work, but if you clicked on a post titled “Sad Bitch Hour” thinking it’d be safe for work, who’s the clown here?
 It ain’t me, sister.</div>